 Between the bobbing heads and crush of bodies, a feline presence glided.
-A jet-black, long-haired Persian.
+A sleek, tan and black Bengal.
 An image of the Egyptian goddess, Bastet, came to mind.
 Movements that were elegant and delicately seductive, a bemused look upon her face.
 A cat among so many dogs.
 Interesting.
 She’d be likely to suffer one of two fates, either carefully and skittishly avoided by the thronging male dogs who’d be too threatened by her ‘otherness’ to approach, or set upon by the likes of Stan, who’d be unlikely to let her squirm free if he got his fangs into her.

 She made her way through the crowd.
 Their eyes met only briefly.
 She disappeared.
 He realized he hadn’t been breathing...